 - I. Equations, Functions, and Graphs

 - A. Equations of Lines

 - B. Linear Inequalities

 - C. Functions and Graphs

-D. Applications of Linear Functions
+- D. Applications of Linear Functions

 - II.
 More Functions; The Mathematics of Finance

 - A. Quadratic Functions with Applications

 - B. Exponential Functions with Applications

 - C. Logarithmic Functions

 - D. Simple Interest and Discount

 - E. Compound Interest

 - III.
 Systems of Linear Equations

 - A. Systems of Linear Equations with Applications

 - B. Matrix Operations with Applications

 - C. Graphing Linear Inequalities in Two Variables

 - D. Linear Programming: The Graphical Method with Applications

 - E. The Simplex Method: Maximization

 - IV.
 Probability Analyses

 - A. Sets, Venn Diagrams, Experiments, Sample Spaces

 - B. Basic Concepts: Rules for Addition, Complements, Odds

 - C. Conditional Probability, Independence

 - D. Probability Distributions and Expected Value

 - E. Multiplication Principle, Permutations, and Combinations

 - V. Statistics

 - A. Binomial Distribution

 - B. Measures of Central Tendency

 - C. Measures of Variation

 - D. Normal Distribution

 - E. Normal Approximation to the Binomial Distribution

-Lectures & Discussion: This is a hybrid class where students are required to access graded activities on blackboard online delivery of instruction.
+Lectures & Discussion: This is an eight-week class where students are required to access graded activities on Blackboard Learning Management System.
 A typical class will involve general participation by all members in a discussion regarding the mathematical principles and procedures being studied.
 Some small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.

 Tests/Exams: Exam information is located below in the Evaluation/Grading Policy.
+Dates for the exams will be set in Blackboard Material covered in each exam is located in the course outline above.

 Assignments: Submission of homework problems will be determined on a section-by-section basis.
 Assignments are subject to change.
+Homework will be completed via an online homework manager, Lumen OHM.
+Homework via Lumen OHM is graded when submitted except for Show Your Work (SYW) problems.
+SYW problems will be graded within 72 hours after the due date.
+Quizzes will be graded when submitted.

+Evaluation/Grading Policy:

-Evaluation/Grading Policy: Two major 100 point examinations will be given and each will be worth 25% of the final grade.
-The average of a series of special assignments, and homework will be worth 25%.
-A comprehensive final examination will contribute 25% to the final grade.
+A series of online Blackboard engagement opportunities, in-class assignments, quizzes, and homework will be worth 50%.
+A Midterm exam and Final exam will contribute 50% to the final grade.

-2 Major Exams 50%

-Special Assignments/Homework Grades 25%
+Midterm Exam 25%

+Homework/Participation Grade e 50%

-Comprehensive Final Exam 25%
+Final Exam 25%

 TOTAL 100%

-Students are expected to attend class on the day of the exam.
 Make-up exams will not be given unless the student has coordinated with the instructor at least two days prior to the exam.
 Late work for whatever reason will incur a penalty unless otherwise indicated by the instructor.
 Any approved makeup will be in conjuction with the final course examination.
+The Midterm and Final Exams will be taken in class.
+If you have any questions or concerns please contact the instructor.